MALDON ARCHIVE

 Maldon's Pubs, Inns, Taverns and Hostelries

-The inhabitants of Great Britain have been drinking ale since the Bronze Age, but it was with the arrival of the Romans and the establishment of the Roman Road network that the first inns called tabernae, in which the traveller could obtain refreshment, began to appear.
-After the departure of the Romans and the fall of the Romano-British kingdoms, the Anglo-Saxons established alehouses that grew out of domestic dwellings.
-The Anglo-Saxon alewife would put a green bush up on a pole to let people know her brew was ready.
-These alehouses formed meeting houses for the villagers to meet and gossip.
+The people of Great Britain have been consuming ale since the Bronze Age; however, it was not until the Romans arrived and established the Roman Road network that the first inns, known as tabernae, emerged, providing refreshment for travellers.
+Following the Romans' departure and the collapse of the Romano-British kingdoms, the Anglo-Saxons created alehouses that evolved from private homes.
+An Anglo-Saxon alewife would display a green bush on a pole to signal that her brew was ready.
+These alehouses served as gathering places for villagers to socialize and exchange news.
+This marks the origin of the contemporary pub.

-Here lie the beginnings of the modern pub.
-They became so commonplace that in 965 King Edgar decreed that there should be no more than one alehouse per village.
-Traditional English ale was made solely from fermented malt.
-The practice of adding hops to produce beer was introduced from the Netherlands in the early 15th century.
-Alehouses would each brew their own distinctive ale, but independent breweries began to appear in the late 17th century.
-By the end of the century almost all beer was brewed by commercial breweries.
-The oldest recorded pub in England is the Ye Olde Fighting Cocks in St Albans, Hertfordshire.
-Inns are buildings where travellers can seek lodging and, usually, food and drink.
-They are typically located in the country or along a highway.
-In Europe, they possibly first sprang up when the Romans built a system of roads two millennia ago.
+They became so prevalent that in 965, King Edgar mandated that there should be a maximum of one alehouse per village.
+Traditional English ale was produced exclusively from fermented malt.
+The practice of incorporating hops to create beer was brought in from the Netherlands during the early 15th century.
+Each alehouse would brew its own unique ale, but independent breweries began to emerge in the late 17th century.
+By the century's end, nearly all beer was produced by commercial breweries.
+The oldest documented pub in England is The Bingley Arms located in Bardsey, West Yorkshire.

 Maldon's Pubs, Inns, Taverns and Hostelries continued